 This concept drove the creation of our Laurel Way house, seen in the petite spa style bathroom with its own private terrace, and in the modern bedroom of our Hopen Place house, which seems to simultaneously exist indoors and outside under the stars, with its floor to ceiling glass walls.

-A jewel box design aesthetic finds a natural home in powder rooms, as these spaces orientated towards guests and entertaining are often where people feel the most comfortable to play with avant-garde, fun, and fanciful ideas.
+A jewel box aesthetic finds a natural home in powder rooms, as these spaces orientated towards guests and entertaining are often where people feel the most comfortable to play with avant-garde, fun, and fanciful ideas.

 In the powder rooms of our Laurel Way, Summitridge Drive, and Summit houses details include shimmering wall tiles, hanging globe lamps, geometric sinks with floating faucets, plush furniture, customizable lighting, and textured walls.